progrium/bashstyle/README.md

    * Always use `[[` instead of `[` or `test`
    * Never use backticks, use `$( ... )`
    * See http://wiki.bash-hackers.org/scripting/obsolete for more
+ * Prefer absolute paths (leverage $PWD), always qualify relative paths with `./`.
  * Always use `declare` and name variable arguments at the top of functions that are more than 2-lines
    * Example: `declare arg1="$1" arg2="$2"`.
 You'll write/see this a lot now.
    * The exception is when defining variadic functions.
 See below.
+ * Use `mktemp` for temporary files, always cleanup with a `trap`.
+ * Warnings and errors should go to STDERR, anything parsable should go to STDOUT.

 If you know what you're doing, you can bend or break some of these rules, but generally they will be right and be extremely helpful.